Watch the Skies

 Humans get to upgrade their capabilities or economies by researching captured alien equipment and personnel and thereby gaining knowledge.
 These can be shared or held – depending on how much the human players cooperate.
 Humans also have to decide how to use their resources to build better bases, upgrade existing weapons and so on.
 And who knows - maybe bring the war to the enemy?

-The game progresses in three-month game turns so decision-making is strategic - primarily about resource allocation, doctrine, policy making and, of course, diplomacy.
+The game progresses in one year game turns so decision-making is strategic - primarily about resource allocation, doctrine, policy making and, of course, diplomacy.

 For 20 to 40 players